intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ##### Example 5: XGBoost Regressor

+The data source `Boston_Housing.csv` can be found at [here](https://github.com/selva86/datasets/blob/master/BostonHousing.csv).

 Before running the example, make sure that `Boston_Housing.csv` is under `work/data` directory or the same path in the command.
 Run the example with SGX spark local mode with the following command in the terminal.
 Replace `your_IP_address` with your IP address and `path_of_boston_housing_csv` with your path of `Boston_Housing.csv`.

 ```bash